ericatsydney/ericatsydney.github.io/_posts/2016-07-14-BDD-terminology.markdown

 [Image Credit](http://www.seleniumhq.org/docs/05_selenium_rc.jsp)

-- Webdriverio: a implementation of Selenium, it basically send request to a Selenium server via the WebDriver Wire Protocol and handle the response.
+- Webdriverio: A implementation of Selenium, it basically send request to a Selenium server via the WebDriver Wire Protocol and handle the response.
  -- browser: a global variable, through this we can access session and all information using this [API](http://webdriver.io/api.html)
 {% highlight js%}
  this.Given(/^I am on "([^"]*)" page$/, function (page) {